tsnellgrove/dark_castle3/doc/to_do.md

 		- IDEA: ADJECTIVE => adj_lst attrib
 		- IDEA: ACTION => how to trigger from noun? mach_lst ?
 Also maybe err_lst ?
 		- IDEA: GENERIC => way to make noun the default do_noun ?
 What if more than 1?
+	- INPROC: list of words to add this branch
+		- IDEA: prep = to, at, on, in
+		- IDEA: this
+		- IDEA: walk in, look at, look in
+		- IDEA: enter / in (doors, viewonly, rooms)
+		- IDEA: exit / out (doors, viewonly, rooms)
+		- IDEA: xyzzy
+		- IDEA: curse
 	- INPROC: machine encapsulation
 		- IDEA: achieve greater standardization by encapsulating all modular machines in obj
 		- IDEA: this way, obj themselves are never actually obj